Inferred galaxy properties during Cosmic Dawn from early JWST photometry results: Conclusions

 First, we utilize high-redshift star formation history models extending to $z = 15$, which agree well with cosmological simulations.
 Second, we include AGN spectra in our fitting while many other works assume a stellar-only SED.
 Third, we test multiple IMFs including a top-heavy IMF that uses the stellar spectra of Pop III.2 stars.
 The other two IMFs we tested include stellar spectra both with and without stellar binaries.
 These additions represent a more realistic environment for these very young galaxies assembling during the Epoch of Reionization and could differ from more evolved and massive galaxies at lower redshifts.

 Our goal was to determine if the interplay of these features, particularly the inclusion of an AGN, could explain the unexpectedly large stellar masses and bright UV luminosity of galaxies from early JWST photometry.
-We found the following common trends in our sample: \begin{enumerate} \item Our pipeline was able to fit the JWST photometry quite well while retaining a low $\chi^2$, although almost all our SEDs were dominated by the stellar component while the AGN was of little importance. \item Only the top-heavy IMF given by the Yggdrasil models produced significant AGN contributions, but generally fit the photometry worse than the standard IMF for regular stars.
+We found the following common trends in our sample: \begin{enumerate} \item Our pipeline was able to fit the JWST photometry moderately well with values of reduced $\chi^2$ comparable to other works.
+Although almost all our SEDs were dominated by the stellar component while the AGN was of little importance. \item Our pipeline was able to fit the JWST photometry moderately well with values of reduced $\chi^2$ comparable to other works.
+Although almost all our SEDs were dominated by the stellar component while the AGN was of little importance. \item Only the top-heavy IMF given by the Yggdrasil models produced significant AGN contributions, but generally fit the photometry worse than the standard IMF for regular stars.
 The only exceptions were GL-z12-1 and 6115, where the top-heavy IMF was the best model, but only marginally.
 In general, models with a top-heavy IMF consistently produced lower stellar masses and larger BH fractions. \item There was no significant variation in halo mass, stellar mass, BH mass, or $\chi^2$ when we included stellar binaries.
 This could indicate that the BPASS spectra do not differ significantly in our wavelength range of interest whether it is a single or binary stellar population.
 Additionally, because newly formed stars dominate the UV spectrum, the exponential halo growth rate was of little importance. \item Ultimately, we predict larger (smaller) best-fit stellar masses than A22 and H22, yet still within the uncertainties, for eight (four) of the 12 galaxies.
 In these four cases, this could be caused by the presence of an AGN component, but emission line diagnostics will be needed for their confirmation. \end{enumerate}

 Although we could not confirm our initial hypothesis of an AGN component that moderates the stellar mass estimates, our approach can place constraints on the host halo growth history, star formation history, stellar populations, and central BH mass of these $z \gsim 10$ galaxies observed with JWST in its first data release.
 While photometry of these distant galaxies places large uncertainties on the intrinsic galactic properties, the first JWST/NIRSpec detections of $z \gsim 10$ galaxies are just being published, placing stronger constraints on their redshifts, stellar masses, metallicities, and dust attenuation \citep[e.g.][]{Curtis22}.
 The first six months of JWST high-redshift observations have been truly groundbreaking, and we, as a community, will continue to push the high-redshift boundary further uncovering the nature and origin of the first galaxies and their central BHs.